No products in the cart.

 Audio program! (check our CLE Programs page for live versions)

-The California State Bar’s Legal Specialist Exam in Workers’ Compensation is given every other year in odd years and is taking place on Oct.
-24, 2017 in Pasadena and Oakland.
-Here is your chance to study for the CA Workers’ Compensation Specialist Exam with guidance from Certified Legal Specialists in Worker’s Compensation Law.
+The California State Bar’s Legal Specialist Exam in Workers’ Compensation is given every other year in odd years.
+This program was recorded in 2017.
+Here is your chance to study for the California Workers’ Compensation Specialist Exam with guidance from Certified Legal Specialists in Worker’s Compensation Law.

 At this program you will get a thorough overview of the critical areas of Workers’ Compensation law and a jump start on your study routine.
 This carefully-planned program will give you tips on how to take the exam, what to expect on exam day, and how to study for it.
 We will have a practice essay session with at least two questions found in the Bar’s sample packet, that will conclude with issue spotting and a review of how you could have best answered those questions (the practice test answers will not be graded, just discussed).

 By taking this course you can eliminate the stress that goes with the unknown when preparing for an exam and you can get guidance and subject matter review from those that have taken the exam previously and have been on the commission that writes the exams.

 And, whether you attend our programs or not, don’t miss your FREE copy of our California Legal Specialization Exam Prep Course Study Tips – available for all.
 This program is compiled from four of our Exam Prep courses held in 2015.
 Approximately 2.5 hours long.
 Click here to order the download FREE, even if you are not purchasing this program.
 If you are purchasing this program, you will automatically receive the two free audio programs just mentioned when you attend the event.